BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 your teaching practice relating to this point.

 6. Never hesitate to sacrifice truth for clarity.
-8. No lesson survives first contact with learners.
+8. No lesson survives first contact with students.
-9. Every lesson is too short for the teacher and too long for the learner.
+9. Every lesson is too short for the teacher and too long for the student.
 10. Nobody will be more excited about the lesson than you are.

 ## Feedback

+**TODO**: End of day feedback

 ***